YuxiaoRan/top-games-on-steam/README.md

 # top_games_on_steam

+Author: Yuxiao "Sean" Ran

+Date: 6/27/2019

 ## Description
-A python web-scraping program that finds top games on Steam store and writes their infomation to a csv file
+A web-scraping python program that finds top games on Steam store and writes their infomation to a csv file

 ## Usage
 ```